 What do we know about the plot of Ahsoka?

 The plot of Ahsoka has largely been kept under wraps … that is, until footage at Star Wars Celebration confirmed fan speculation.
 Ahsoka and Sabine are searching for Ezra Bridger, baby!
 In a short teaser shown exclusively for the Mando+ panel crowd, fans saw Ahsoka enter a ship, very similar to the Ghost, as she passes by an obscured character with green head tails that’s most likely Hera — a pilot from Rebels whom fans have been speculating may be played by Winstead.
 The footage ended with Ahsoka in front of the Rebels mural as Bordizzo’s Sabine walks in to join her.
 Now, what the hell does this mean if you’re unfamiliar with Rebels?
 Or Ezra?
 To keep it short, the finale of the Rebels animated series featured a huge face-off between the Ghost crew (a.k.a. the ones in the mural below) and the Empire.
 Protagonist-Jedi Ezra saves his planet and friends by flinging himself and Grand Admiral–blue Empire baddie Thrawn into space with the help of some Purrgil space whales.
 (I promise it’s more emotional in context.)
 Since the show’s finale way back in 2018, fans have been waiting for a continuation show with Sabine and Ahsoka on the hunt for Ezra.
-Now, the pieces are all coming together for Ahsoka.
+Now, with the casting of Esfandi as the beloved missing Jedi, the pieces are all coming together for Ahsoka.

 When is Ahsoka set in the Star Wars timeline?